yondoecommerce/docs/_includes/template-development.md

 # Template Development #

-## What is an Yondo Template? ##
+## What is a Yondo Template? ##
-Included with an [Yondo](http://www.yondo.com) account is a *hosted store website*.
+Included with a [Yondo](http://www.yondo.com) account is a *hosted store website*.
 This provides a front-end for your customers to use when browsing your live session listings, and video-on-demand products.
 A highly customizable template engine provides the web content for this front-end.
 Every Yondo *store* uses either a standard template, or a custom installed template. **A template is basically a collection of html, css and other standard files you would find on a website.**

 ## How do I develop a Template? ##
 Go to the [Yondo Partner Network](http://partners.yondo.com/signup) and sign up for a developer account.
 Here you can create and upload your template, and create a development store to test your template.
 The editing functions are quite basic, most developers create their template externally and just upload when done.